Home News - Johnny Skilsaw - Flying Shelsons - Classical Shit - Egotar - Freako instruments - Wascohouse

 Rocket Man - Something - My One and only Love - Attics Of My Life

-I first got the idea for this back in the mid 90's.
-Frustrated from emulating slide guitar sounds on the keyboard element of the Swiss Army Bass, I got thinking...why not commit a truly authentic act of self indulgence.
-At that, I set out to figure out how to play pedal steel guitar with one hand while playing bass with the other - once and for all.
+I first got the idea for The Egotar living in NYC back in the mid 90's.
+Frustrated with the shortcomings of midi keyboard element of the Swiss Army Bass (emulating slide guitar parts/sounds) I thought to myself .... ,..."why not commit a truly authentic act of self indulgence?".
+I set out to figure out how to play pedal steel guitar with one hand while playing bass with the other ....
 I figured that this could done fairly simply by mounting a slide on a carriage over the strings and reversing the action of the whole instrument.
-This would allow me to rest my palm on the carriage and fret and pick with the use of just one hand.
+This would allow me to rest my palm on the carriage and "fret" and pick with the use of just one hand.
+At that, I set out to build the a prototype.
+The original rig was really clunky but sounded great from the start.
+I even managed to toss it on the back of a cart and go play in the subway and made a living for a summer when my band was on the rocks and my studio slow.

 Players right palm rests on lateral sliding carriage enabling single-handed slide guitar.
-Bass guitar is played simultaneously using only the left hand employing a guitar technique known as hammer-ons .
+The bass guitar is played simultaneously using only the left hand employing a guitar technique known as hammer-ons .

 Magnets on the underside of the slide carriage mechanism address the two long metal inlays on the face of the instrument keeping the slide in place.
 A pair of floating magnets addresses the smaller metal inlays (ok, they're nails) on either side of the instrument and act somewhat as frets.